Bimini Travel Guide

 Bimini has many beautiful beaches on both the North and South Islands.
 We are simply highlighting a few of the popular options.
 Whether it is a quiet, less traveled pocket beach or a vibrant party beach, we invite you to explore and find your favorite spot.

-The condos infinity pool is located near the first gated entrance to Bimini Bay.
+The infinity pool is located near the first gated entrance to Bimini Bay.
 Please make sure to have your guest wrist bands when visiting.
-The infinity edge pool has a fantastic view, bathrooms, and a great restaurant, the Aqua Grill.
+The infinity edge pool has a fantastic view, bathrooms, and a great restaurant: the Aqua Grill.

 Adventures & Things to do